astropy/photutils/docs/aperture.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :func:`~photutils.aperture.aperture_photometry` assumes that the data have been background-subtracted.
-If ``bkg`` is a float value or an array representing the background of the data (determined by `~photutils.background.Background2D` or an external function), simply subtract the background from the data::
+If ``bkg`` is a float value or an array representing the background of the data (e.g., determined by `~photutils.background.Background2D` or an external function), simply subtract the background from the data::